 Research methods used in all articles, the majority use qualitative, while for quantitative only seven articles (A7, A4, A14, A13, A22, A25, A19) researched IOKS.
-Based on this, the review of the 7 articles based on the variables used can be divided into three categories, namely

-736 Organizational Success based on the Inter-Organizational antecedent, process, and output (Figure 5).
+Based on this, the review of the 7 articles based on the variables used can be divided into three categories, namely antecedent, process, and output (Figure 5).